By Charl Malan

-This is not an offer to buy or sell, or a recommendation to buy or sell any of the securities/financial instruments mentioned herein.
+This is not an offer to buy or sell, or a solicitation of any offer to buy or sell any of the securities mentioned herein.
 The information presented does not involve the rendering of personalized investment, financial, legal, or tax advice.
-Certain statements contained herein may constitute projections, forecasts and other forward looking statements, which do not reflect actual results, are valid as of the date of this communication and subject to change without notice.
-Information provided by third party sources are believed to be reliable and have not been independently verified for accuracy or completeness and cannot be guaranteed.
-VanEck does not guarantee the accuracy of 3rd party data.
-The information herein represents the opinion of the author(s), but not necessarily those of VanEck.
+Certain statements contained herein may constitute projections, forecasts and other forward looking statements, which do not reflect actual results.
+Information provided by third-party sources are believed to be reliable and have not been independently verified for accuracy or completeness and cannot be guaranteed.
+Any opinions, projections, forecasts, and forward-looking statements presented herein are valid as of the date of this communication and are subject to change without notice.
+The information herein represents the opinion of the author(s), but not necessarily those of VanEck or its employees.

 All investing is subject to risk, including the possible loss of the money you invest.
 As with any investment strategy, there is no guarantee that investment objectives will be met and investors may lose money.
 Diversification does not ensure a profit or protect against a loss in a declining market.
 Past performance is no guarantee of future performance.